javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 ## Backend Controller

 ### Backend Description

 The backend controller is where all activity occurs from the user inputs on the Graphical User Interface and the updates from the system controller.
+Note that all activities interact with all the managers on the application; see State Manager, Warnings and \htmlonly Warning \endhtmlonly Manager, and Log Manager and other Managers for detail on how data and log entries are saved on the display.

-### Request Functions
+### Backend Request Function

 Requests functions construct Op Code Requests that are sent to the system controller through the \htmlonly API \endhtmlonly Thread.
 The process of sending messages to the \htmlonly API \endhtmlonly go as followed:
 1. Requests are contructed through different datetypes like unsigned characters, ints, and QVectors.